davidralphlewis/binaryephemera/_notes/Now.md

 # Now

-*Updated on 02/01/2026*
+*Updated on 02/02/2026*

 ## Life

-- Starting 2026.
-- Getting over winter lurgy, getting back to the gym
-- No resolutions, only directions of travel.
-This year is the year of changes, after a lot of waiting.
+- Lots of work focus.

 ## Working on

 - Writing a new zine / pamphlet about driving and death.
-- Remembering how to write silly little poems.
+- Remembering how to write silly little poems, usually on my lunchbreak

 ## Reading

-- *Folklore Rising* - Ben Edge
 - *The Long Take* - Robin Robertson
-- *Never Whistle in the Dark*- Various Authors

 Here's everything I've read this year- [[books-read-2026]]